Skip to main content

 Manioke (Cassava)

-Cassava (tapioca root) is staple starch in Tonga, served boiled, baked in umu, or mashed with coconut cream.
-Neutral flavor makes it perfect accompaniment to rich coconut-based dishes.
-Source of carbohydrates in traditional diet.
-Often served alongside Lu Pulu or grilled meats at feasts.
+Cassava, or tapioca root, is a staple starch in Tonga, served boiled, umu-baked or mashed with coconut cream.
+Its plain flavor makes it a good foil for the heavier coconut dishes.
+It carries much of the carbohydrate in the traditional diet and usually shares the table with Lu Pulu or grilled meats at a feast.

 Faikakai Topai (Sweet Coconut Dumplings)